 - if the work involves going through loadbearing walls and their possible implications (architect and building code certifications)?

 - is the air-conditioning or the evacuation unit is visible from the street?

 - are there any other units in the building having air-conditioning?

-I remember reading about one woman in Nice (south of France, so swelteringly hot) who installed an aircon unit without authorization from her building neighbors and so was ordered by the courts to remove the unit (link in french).
+One woman in Nice (south of France, so swelteringly hot) installed an aircon unit without authorization from her building neighbors, and so was ordered by the courts to remove the unit (link in french).
 You don’t want to install your aircon unit without express written permission to do.

 French Authorities advice during heatwaves